 This makes income for app developers a continuous process as people can always keep on buying the items as and when they require compared to the one-time cost users had to pay if they could purchase the game in its totality at one time.

-2. Designing and Development
+2. Designing and Development of Mobile App

 How could one stress the importance of designing less?
 An app’s design is what catches the eyes first and is a major factor to increase the ‘feel good’ factor.
 Colors should be soothing and the interface likeable.
 Wireframes could be used as blueprints and a beta version of the app is a must before launch.